A complete guide to over 50s life insurance

 Cons

-- You'll need to pay every month for a set amount of time – you usually pay each month up to a predetermined date, after which the premiums stop, but the cover continues.
+- You'll need to pay every month for a set amount of time – You usually pay each month up to a set date.
+After this the premiums stop, but the cover continues.
 With some over 50s insurance providers, you pay each month until you die.
-Some providers offer options to stop paying earlier but may reduce your payout as a result.
+Some providers offer options to stop paying earlier, but they may reduce your payout as a result.
 Be sure to check the details of your plan before you commit.

-- Waiting period – because insurers don’t ask you any medical questions, they make you wait a period of time before they will payout in full.
+- Waiting period – Insurers often make you wait a period of time before they will payout in full.
 This waiting period is typically 12 months but can be much longer with some insurers.

-- You can't miss payments – if you stop paying in the early years of your plan then typically your cover will end, and you won’t get back the money you’ve paid in.
-Some insurers will allow you to stop paying after a set period, others will allow you to reduce payments or even take a payment holiday.
+- You can't miss payments – If you stop paying, your cover will end and you won’t get back the money you’ve paid in.
+Some insurers will allow you to stop paying after a set period.
+Others will allow you to reduce payments or even take a payment holiday.
+This is usually in exchange for a lower payout.

-- You could pay in more than the payout – depending on how long you live, you could pay more in premiums than the cash payout.
-For example, if you took out an over 50s life insurance policy at age 50 and paid £20 a month for £6,000 of cover, you’d have paid more than the cash payout if you live more than 25 years.
+- You could pay in more than the payout – Depending on how long you live, you could pay more in premiums than the cash payout.
+Let's say you took out an over 50s life insurance policy at age 50 and paid £20 a month for £6,000 of cover.
+If you live more than 25 years, you will have paid in more than the cash payout.
+(These premium and payout figures are just an example.)

 Key terms to understand

-Here’s some of the phrases you might come across when you’re looking into over 50s life insurance.
+Here are some of the phrases you might come across when looking into over 50s life insurance.

 Accidental death benefit